East Anglian (train): Later years

 Of the various high-speed services operated by the LNER, the East Anglian was the least profitable.
-The East Anglian service was withdrawn at the outbreak of war and the carriages were returned to the general service fleet, being used for other express train on the Great Eastern section.
+The East Anglian service was withdrawn at the outbreak of war and the carriages were returned to the general service fleet, being used for other express trains on the Great Eastern section.
 The service resumed again on 7 October 1946, using the six 1937 carriages (overhauled) plus a further two all-third coaches to make an eight-carriage train, but was now hauled by Class B1 4-6-0s.

 The East Anglian service continued after the reorganisation of East Anglian services in 1951, but with only a single restaurant car.
-The gresley coaches were subsequently replaced by BR Mark 1s.
+The Gresley coaches were subsequently replaced by BR Mark 1s.

 Reintroduction

-In 1980 British Rail reinstated the name The East Anglian for the "premier" service between Norwich and London the service using Air Conditioned Mark 2 coaches and hauled by a Class 47.
-In 1986 this service ran Monday - Friday only departing from Norwich 07:54 and returining from Liverpool Street station at 16:50, the train in each direction taking 1 hour 58 minutes.
+In 1980, British Rail reinstated the name The East Anglian for the "premier" service between Norwich and London the service using Air Conditioned Mark 2 coaches and hauled by a Class 47.
+In 1986, this service ran Monday - Friday only departing from Norwich 07:55 and returning from Liverpool Street station at 16:50, the train in each direction taking 1 hour and 58 minutes.